 Erin Sweeney L’19

 Prior to coming to Penn, Erin investigated police misconduct at the New York City Civilian Complaint Review Board (CCRB), a city oversight agency staffed entirely by civilians.
-There, she developed a fiery passion for criminal justice reform as she witnessed policing’s disproportionately negative impact on impoverished communities of color.
-An aspiring public defender, Erin plans to provide superb representation and advocacy for every client.
-At Penn, she co-directs the pro bono Pardon Project and is a board member of the Penn chapter of the American Constiution Society.
-She is spending her first summer working with the Public Benefits Unit at Community Legal Services of Philadelphia.
+She witnessed policing’s disproportionately negative impact on impoverished communities of color, and realized she wanted to advocate for–rather than investigate–the people sharing their stories of police abuse.
+An aspiring public defender, Erin plans to provide superb representation to every client while working toward a system that is more restorative than retributive.